Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: Introduction

 \section{Introduction}

-The Internet of Things (IoT) represents the fourth revolution of human life, in which everything is connected to everyone anywhere at any time.
-It comes after revolutions 1, 2, and 3 concerning agriculture, industry, and information technology.

-Kevin Ashton was the first to use the term IoT \cite{suresh2014state}, and he defines it as "the network of physical objects embedded with electronics, software, sensors, and network connectivity enable these objects to collect and exchange data, often using the Internet" \cite{wikipedia_2022}.
-Using sensors associated with objects allows communication between them with no human intervention, known as machine-to-machine communication.
+The Internet of Things (IoT) represents the fourth industrial revolution, in which devices and systems are connected to enable communication and data exchange.
+The first three revolutions focused on agriculture, industry, and information technology.
+Kevin Ashton, a British technology pioneer, coined the term IoT in 1999 \cite{suresh2014state} and defined it as a network of physical objects embedded with electronics, software, sensors, and network connectivity, allowing these objects to collect and exchange data, often using the internet \cite{wikipedia_2022}.
+The use of sensors enables machine-to-machine communication, which allows for the exchange of data and information without the need for human intervention.
+This technology can potentially revolutionize various sectors, including healthcare, transportation, and manufacturing.

 IoT is experiencing considerable development and is estimated to reach more than 24.1 billion devices worldwide in 2030, representing about four devices per person \cite{tollefson_tollefson}, which can be explained by the many possible applications that offer IoT.
 Among these applications is the Internet of Medical Things (IoMT).
 The IoMT uses sensors that are either wearable or implemented in the human body to collect health data.
 Then these data are sent to a remote server to be analyzed using Artificial Intelligence (AI) assisted by the physicians.